December’s best savings accounts paying high interest after the Budget

 Make sure your cash is working hard for you and earning interest

-Last month was an eventful one for all things money and finance - not least of all the Budget and a Bank of England meeting where a vote saw the interest rate held at 4 per cent.
+Last month was an eventful one for all things money and finance – not least of all the Budget and a Bank of England vote which saw the interest rate held at 4 per cent.

 However, there’s another vote just a few weeks away and the current expectation is that the Monetary Policy Committee will this time vote to cut to 3.75 per cent – meaning it’s more important than ever to make sure your cash is earning a decent rate of interest while it can.